harshnaikAI/Chrome-extension-app/README.md

 Project from Scrimba's " The Front End Developer Carrier Path ".

-In this project we can add website and delete it from our list.
+In this project we can add and delete opend website's in Chrome to our list.

 1. Key Features
    - Add or remove user input